Theme/Skin System Documentation

 Via TUI Command

-While in the TUI, type:
+While in the TUI, you can change themes in two ways:

 :skin dracula